 Facial implants are either solid or porous.
 Usually, solid implants are made of silicone.
 Porous implants are usually made of polyethylene.
 The body responds differently to the two types.
-Solid implants become walled of by a "capsule," that is a layer of tissue that forms around it.
+Solid implants become walled off by a “capsule,” that is a layer of tissue that forms around it.
 Porous implants on the other hand are fixed to the surrounding tissue by bone ingrowths.

 One disadvantage of the solid implant is that it can move around once placed.
 Thus far, none of the complaints about autoimmune reactions that have been connected to silicone breast implants have been tied to silicone check implants.

 Porous implants, on the other hand, remain in place, yet are more expensive and more difficult to place than are the silicone implants.
-They also usually require a larger incision because they are non-malleable, and are harder to remove if misplaced.
+They also usually require a larger incision because they are non-malleable and are harder to remove if misplaced.

-In general, however, your cosmetic surgeon will make one of two kinds of incisions –, or one inside of the mouth on the upper lip — that is an intraoral "canine" type incision — or on the lower eyelid, that is a "Trasnconjunctival" approach.
+In general, however, your cosmetic surgeon will make one of two kinds of incisions –, or one inside of the mouth on the upper lip — that is an intraoral “canine” type incision — or on the lower eyelid, that is a “Transconjunctival” approach.

 The surgeon then creates a pocket between the cheekbones and its overlying soft tissues.
 The implants are then placed into that pocket.